electric-sql/pglite/multi-session-worker-multi-memory-design.md

 The result should improve a sound generic baseline.
 A lack of precision is a performance issue, not a correctness escape hatch.

+The combined Phase 2F gate completed on 13 July 2026 and passes without changing the 1.35x limit.
+Transformer 0.8.0 reproduced byte-identical release artifacts before and after optimization, Phase 0 passed, and both the release and debug-assertion artifacts passed 9/9 differential SQL cases.
+The exact host manifest still accounts for 136 imports, 129 function imports, 50 pointer-bearing functions, and 84 data-pointer parameters.
+All 57 basic PGlite test files passed (276 tests, one skip, no type errors), as did both Node runtime files (10 tests).

+The static report contains 128,328 proven-direct and 265,900 generic memory operations.
+The diagnostic memory-access build measured 119,959,566 direct and 718,918 generic runtime branches across setup, recursive, indexed aggregate, and pgbench-style workloads, or 99.404% direct.
+Three independent five-pair alternating-process series measured worst ratios of 1.276x, 1.275x, and 1.280x.
+Conservative per-workload maxima were 1.228x recursive, 1.280x indexed aggregate, and 1.239x pgbench-style.
+The candidate is 1.414x the matched classic size; median compile measurements were 14.48-14.59 ms versus 10.48-10.53 ms, median startup was 1308-1329 ms versus 889-897 ms, and the transformation took 57.5 seconds in the pinned container.

+Phase 2 and Gate C are complete.
+This result authorizes Phase 3's shared/atomics world rebuild; it does not weaken the rule that every unproved pointer retains sound generic dispatch.

 ### Phase 3: shared/atomics world rebuild

 Rebuild the complete dependency world and PostgreSQL with the pinned Emscripten toolchain, `-matomics`, `-mbulk-memory`, and `-sSHARED_MEMORY=1`, but still run one process.
 Import the shared global memory, validate tagged global allocations synthetically, and pass `pg_regress` again.
 This phase catches build-flag, libc, and host-loader assumptions independently of process emulation.